gohugoio/hugoDocs/content/en/functions/transform/ToMath.md

 `throwOnError`
 : (`bool`) Whether to throw a `ParseError` when KaTeX encounters an unsupported command or invalid LaTeX.
 Default is `true`.

+Hugo caches the result, so calling the function multiple times with the same arguments incurs no additional overhead.

 ## Error handling

 There are three ways to handle errors: